By: Nova A.

 While it is the major part, there’s more that goes into writing a good essay.
 Continue reading and you can find the basics guidelines of essay writing.

-If you are still unable to come up with an exciting hook, you can always ask professionals for help.
+If you are still unable to come up with an exciting hook, you can always ask our professional essay writer online for help.
 The expert essay writers at 5StarEssays.com are just a click away.
 Reach out to them today and have an engaging opening for your essay.

 The visual hook is a scene that captures the audience's interest by encapsulating something about the movie.
 It usually occurs around 15 minutes into it, and can be found in marketing or reviews of movies.